Marx2/llm-snake-test/readme.txt

 Use available Context7 MCP tools, if needed.
 Ask me question, if in doubt.
 Create a `README.md` file for the Snake game project according to GitHub standards.
+Create venv using: "python -m venv venv" and activate venv using: "source venv/bin/activate"